DerBrunoIR/CourseGraph/README.md

 # Scripts

-At `./scripts` are all utilty scripts located.
+At `./scripts` are all utility scripts located.
-- `print_module_hrefs.js` allows the collection of course urls
+- `print_module_hrefs.js` allows the collection of course URLs

-    By pasting it into your browser's devtools you can collect urls yourself.
+    By pasting it into your browser's DevTools, you can collect URLs yourself.
-    All visible course urls from the area `Modulzuordnungen` on the program [page](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) are added to the collection when calling the extract method.
+    All visible course URLs from the area `Modulzuordnungen` on the program [page](https://moseskonto.tu-berlin.de/moses/modultransfersystem/studiengaenge/anzeigen.html?studiengang=31&mkg=24544&semester=73) are added to the collection when calling the exact method.
-    Depending on what `Studiengangsbereich` is currently selected different courses will apear.
+    Depending on what `Studiengangsbereich` is currently selected, different courses will appear.
     If you are done, you can call the print method.

-- `scrape_moses.py` is the webscraping script
+- `scrape_moses.py` is the web scraping script.

-    Takes a list of course urls via stdin.
+    Takes a list of course URLs via stdin.
-    Each course page is scraped and the data will be written to stdout after all course urls have been scraped.
+    Each course page is scraped, and the data will be written to Stdout after all course URLs have been scraped.

 Both scripts contain detailed descriptions.

 All scripts depend on the structure of the webpages they interact with.
-This structure can change anytime and this would break the scripts.
+This structure can change anytime, and this would break the scripts.
-By adjusting all `CSS` locators they can be repaired.
+By adjusting all `CSS` locators, they can be repaired.

 <!-- TOC --><a name="defining-the-course-graph"></a>
 # Defining the course graph